 Gene therapy is a technique that uses genes to treat or prevent disease such as cancer by inserting a gene into a patient’s cells instead of using drugs or surgery.
-Researchers are testing several approaches to gene therapy, including: Replacing a mutated gene that causes disease with a healthy copy of the gene.
-Inactivating, or “knocking out,” a mutated gene that is functioning improperly.
-Introducing a new gene into the body to help fight a disease.
+Researchers are testing several approaches to gene therapy, including: Replacing a mutated gene that causes disease with a healthy copy of the gene; Inactivating, or “knocking out” a mutated gene that is functioning improperly; and Introducing a new gene into the body to help fight a disease.

 Genome is the sum of all genes that code for a particular organism including humans.

-Genomics is the study of all of the nucleotide sequences, including structural genes, regulatory sequences and non-coding DNA segments, in the chromosome of an organism.
+Genomics is the study of all of the nucleotide sequences in the chromosome of an organism, including structural genes, regulatory sequences, and non-coding DNA segments.

-Immune Checkpoints molecular switches that tend to decrease immune response.
+Immune Checkpoints are molecular switches that tend to decrease immune response.

 In vivo gene therapy is when a gene is transferred to cells inside the patient’s body by a vector carrying the therapeutic genetic material.
-This form of gene therapy is in vivo because the gene is transferred to cells inside the patient’s body.
+This form of gene therapy is referred to as “in vivo” because the gene is transferred to cells inside the patient’s body.